jbsparrow/CyberDropDownloader/docs/reference/configuration-options/global-settings/general.md

 | ------ | ------- |
 | `NonEmptyStr` or None | `truststore+certifi` |

-Content SSL will use to verify SSL connections.
+Context that will used to verify SSL connections.
 Valid values are:

 - `truststore`: Will use certificates already included with the OS

-- `certifi`: Will use certificates bundles with the `certifi` version avaiable at realease of the currently running version
+- `certifi`: Will use certificates bundled with the `certifi` version available at the release of the current CDL version

-- `truststore+certifi`:  Will use certificates already included with the OS, with a fallback to `certifi` if for missing certificates
+- `truststore+certifi`:  Will use certificates already included with the OS, with a fallback to `certifi` for missing certificates

 - `None`: Will completly disable SSL verification, allowing secure connections.